TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 The View module
 """""""""""""""

-It is also possible to view a page directly in the backend, by selecting the View module, which also offers the possibility to preview a page in different screen sizes, thanks to the drop-down menu at the top.
+It is also possible to view a page having to leave the backend.
+By selecting the View module, backend users are able to preview individual pages and test them against various screen sizes, by accessing the drop-down menu at the top.

 .. figure:: ../../Images/BackendViewModule.png
    :alt: Viewing a page directly in the backend